PawStef/Program-Bankomat/README.md

 # Program-Bankomat
-Program naśladujący działanie interfejsu bakomatu / A program that mimics the ATM interface
+Program przedstawiający działanie interfejsu bankomatu / A program showing the operation of the ATM interface